wsn-newsletter Subscribe to WSN.

 Arbitrage Betting: Eliminating Risk Through Hedged Bets

-If you want to make a profit betting on sports, you need to move beyond the most common bets.
+If you want to make a profit from betting on sports, you need to move beyond the most common bets.
 Sure, you could maximize a payout by parlaying bets, but when you’re working with a single sportsbook, the reward will always reflect the level of risk involved.

 For that reason, arbitrage betting isn’t recommended for beginner sports bettors, but as you progress in your sports betting journey, you’ll get to a point where you can: